fromjyce/SheCodes/SheCodesResponsive/README.md

   4. Portfolio Project/Header
   5. Portfolio Project/Footer
   6. Portfolio Project/SEO
-  7. Portfolio Project/Homepage Content
-  8. Responsive Week 4 Summary
+  7. Responsive Week 5 Summary

 ## Contact
 If you come across any mistakes in the programs or have any suggestions for improvement, please feel free to contact me <jaya2004kra@gmail.com>.
 I appreciate any feedback that can help me improve my coding skills